Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 Convites – Invitational Parades

-For two consecutive weekends before Los Lunes del Cerro (Mondays on the Hill), the city comes alive with convites—parades that serve as both an announcement and an invitation to the Guelaguetza Festival in Oaxaca.
+For two consecutive weekends before Los Lunes del Cerro (Mondays on the Hill), the city comes alive with convites.
+These parades serve as both an announcement and an invitation to the Guelaguetza Festival in Oaxaca.

-Since Oaxaca City and the surrounding pueblos of the Central Valleys are inviting the rest of the state to join them for La Guelaguetza, the convites feature participants from the region.
+Since the Central Valleys region is inviting the rest of the state, the convites feature participants from Oaxaca City and nearby pueblos.
 Alongside the iconic Chinas Oaxaqueñas (pictured above), other towns such as Ocotlán, Teotitlán, Zaachila, and Tlacolula also take part in the festivities.

 Desfile de Delegaciones – Parade of Delegations